Invictus812/Dead_Simple_Sprite_Mod/README.md

 Load order matters here, though in most instances it's no different than you're used to.
 If you're NOT playing Legacy of Rust, load the IWAD, then map PWAD, then the weapons mod of your choosing, then the NUGHUD if you so-desire.
 If you ARE playing Legacy of Rust, the weapons mod must be loaded BEFORE Legacy of Rust to allow overwriting the Plasma Rifle and BFG.
 The Rust Patch must be loaded afterwards to put the new shocktrooper sprites and strings consistent with the LoR content in the game.
 Regardless the gameplay mod you're using, load DeadSimpleExtra.wad afterwards.
 NUGHUD goes at the end as per usual.

 CREDITS:
-Sgt Mark IV - Brutal Doom v21 and v22 (Fist, Pistol, Shotgun, BFG)
+Sonik.o.Fan aka Tesefy - Fist, Pistol, Shotgun, BFG, Rocket Launcher, Plasma Rifle
-OSJC Latchford - Major Crisis (SMG, Plasma Rifle)
+6BD - Super Shotgun, taken from c0mbolynch's Supercharge weapons addon
-Sonik.O.Fan aka Tesefy - Brutal Doom v21 Vanilla Gloves (Rocket Launcher)
+OSJC Latchford - Major Crisis (SMG)
 Lobo - Doom Forever (Imp Sprites, some effects)

-c0mbolynch - Supercharge weapons addon (Super Shotgun)
+Please enjoy this new and improved Dead Simple Sprite Mod, and don't hesitate to reach out for any reason.
+As always: Comments, feedback, and constructive criticism are all welcome.
+All other complaints can be emailed to rpitchford@gearbox.com.